Wood Home for Boys

 Overall, Webster County's history reflects the larger cycles of America's development, from its early Native American inhabitants to its growth through transportation and industry.
 The county remains a testament to the resilience and adaptability of its residents as they navigate the challenges and opportunities of the changing times.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Webster County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Webster County, Mississippi.